Skip to main content

 What is your organization aiming to achieve?
 How do you make your team believe, support, and behave according to your values?

 The UX team is customer-centric.
 We represent the customer’s voice in product development.
 Still, customer-centricity has limits if it’s only understood, communicated, and owned by UX team members.
-We needed to co-create and share insights, interpretations, and designs with product development to execute the organization’s strategy.
+To execute the organization’s strategy, we needed to co-create and share insights, interpretations, and designs with product development.

 This journaling exercise was a watershed moment.
 Even though journaling took little time, structured interviews with team members were crucial to eliminate some of the bias.

 I had identified and documented gaps and opportunities for improvement.
 The goal was to build a sustainable and mature UX team, but how do you get there?
-For this, I had to learn the rules of the organization.
+For this, I had to learn the organization’s rules.

 1. Psychic staring effect.
 (2023).
 In Wikipedia. ↩︎